futureaiitofficial/prosumeai/PDF-Generation-Documentation.md

 ## Overview

-This document explains how resumes are converted to PDFs in the ProsumeAI application.
+This document explains how resumes are converted to PDFs in the ATScribe application.
 The process involves both client-side and server-side operations to ensure high-quality, properly formatted resume PDFs with optimal page breaks.

 ## Process Flow